wmde/wikibase-rest-api-proposal/SCOPE.md

 It's likely that badges, or some way of retrieving lists of entities would be included as a separate endpoint.

+### Response links

+Many REST APIs link to endpoints around them.
+Unfortunately, for the time being, this kind of linking falls out of scope for the initial specification of this API.
+However, we do intend to investigate this topic for future iterations of this spec, in accordance with recommendations from the Mediawiki Core Platform Team.

 ### UI focused modules

 The existing modules serve mainly as part of the Wikibase UI editing and display workflow and are not deemed to be used much externally.